informedica/GenPRES/README.md

 ## Background

 Medication errors are one of the most common sources of medical complications.
-However, the medication proces, prescribing, preparing and adminstration of medication is als one of the most thoroughly protocolized medical processes.
+However, the medication process, prescribing, preparing and administration of medication is als one of the most thoroughly protocolized medical processes.

-In order to achief a safe and efficient medication workflow the following human error prone activities can be solved by Clinical Decision Support Software (CDSS):
+In order to achieve a safe and efficient medication workflow the following human error prone activities can be solved by Clinical Decision Support Software (CDSS):

 1. Looking up rules and constraints
 2. Calculations
-3. Vefification of correct applications of rules and constraints and subsequent calculations
+3. Verification of correct applications of rules and constraints and subsequent calculations

 With the assumption that software will not err in basic lookup and calculation activities, given the correct implementation, it can be assumed that such CDSS can achieve a significant reduction in medical errors and increase efficiency of workflow.